Daily Life

 Nîmes

-The Tango bus network makes it easy to get around the city, particularly thanks to lines 2 and 5, which serve all three campuses.
+The Tango bus network makes getting around town easier, especially with routes 2 and 5, which serve all three campuses.

 Mende